 Circuits of Sand and Water is an experimental film exploring the window as a metaphor.
 It illustrates the tacit wager of digital privacy: we offer up information everyday, caught between our animal instincts and digital impulses.

 A combination of narrative fiction, slow video, and binaural audio depicts what it’s like to be human in an era where algorithms construct desire; the machine gaze parses through actions; and privacy is diminished in service of data-driven utopias.

 *Developed with support from Canada Council for the Arts and CALQ.

-Flight Mode is an exhibition that draws attention to the slow erosion of solitude from contemporary culture.
-Three immersive installations housed in shipping containers will invite the public to reflect on what we readily give up in pursuit of constant connectivity.
+An exhibition about the erosion of solitude from contemporary culture.
+Two immersive installations housed in shipping containers invited pedestrians to reflect on what we readily give up in pursuit of constant connectivity.

-Working Models was a multi-media exhibition that probed the role of working models in design research.
-The selections demonstrated the possibilities of models to work in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.
+Working Models probed the role of model-making in design research, using a range of media.
+The selections demonstrate the possibilities of working models in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.